Distributed Mixture-of-Experts and Expert Parallelism

 probs_per_expert = [ topk_probs[topk_experts==expert] for expert in range(self.num_experts) ]

 The following permutation step selectively sends the tokens to each expert’s processor.
-We will use collective communication, and perform this in two steps: an all_to_all operation to exchange the amount of items to be sent receive, followed by an all_to_all_single to exchange the metadata of the tokens and the token themselves (based on those counts):
+We will use collective communication, and perform this in two steps: an all_to_all operation to exchange the amount of items to send/receive, followed by an all_to_all_single to exchange the metadata of the tokens and the token themselves (based on those counts):

 # all-to-all to exchange the count of inputs to send/receive to/from each processor